 “The healthier alternative is a lash serum formulated with safer ingredients, and vetted as a clean beauty product,” advised Dr. Ailynne Marie Vergara-Wijangco, a clinical dermatologist and researcher with Thank Your Skin.

 So we rolled up our sleeves and got to work developing a different eyelash serum.
 The result?
-Our vegaLASH Volumizing Serum, an all-natural and vegan formulation not only matched the results of other lash serums, but also outperformed them in clinical trial results!
+GRO Lash Serum, an all-natural and vegan formulation not only matched the results of other lash serums, but also outperformed them in clinical trial results!

-vegaLASH Volumizing Serum is packed with natural actives, like mung bean and red clover, to stimulate growth while strengthening follicles for less fallout.
+GRO Lash Serum is packed with natural actives, like mung bean and red clover, to stimulate growth while strengthening follicles for less fallout.
 Use twice daily for the first month to see thicker and fuller lashes within 30 days.
-For an added boost, try GRO+ Advanced Lash Serum with full-spectrum CBD.
+For an added boost, try GRO+ Advanced Lash Serum with broad-spectrum CBD.

 Prostaglandin analogues are generally safe and effective lash serum ingredients that do help treat people with chronically little or inadequate lashes.
 That said, they also come with unintended side effects like eye irritation, skin discoloration and possibly even an eye color change.

-Luckily, there are all-natural and vegan formulations out there to help you get thicker and fuller looking lashes without the side effects.
+Luckily, there are all-natural and vegan lash serum formulations out there to help you get thicker and fuller looking lashes without the side effects.

 Additional members of Team VEGAMOUR contributed to the reporting for this article.